nightly/scs/docs/Notes.md

 - Note that, $Poss(a, s)$ is not checked in the `Do` function we implement.
 	- You check $Poss$ before deciding to follow an action route (so you can abandon quickly), meaning it would be a repeated check in practical implementations
 - Each successor state axiom corresponds to one fluent
+- $Do$ will not instantiate any new fluents although it could so it just provides an update

 ## Compound Actions